 DoorDash doesn't charge one fee.
 It charges a stack of them—commission, processing, and advertising—each eating into your margins.
 For most SMB restaurants, the all-in cost lands between 25% and 35% of every delivery order.
 That means for a $30 order, you're paying $7.50-$10.50 just to have DoorDash deliver it.

 Let's be direct: that's not a partnership.
-That's a 30% tax on your hardest-earned revenue.
+That's a platform cost on your hardest-earned revenue.

 What You're Actually Paying DoorDash